aadm/aadm.github.io/content/pages/about.md

 The journal also collects my random writings about all the other things that interest me.

-I was born and raised in Southern Italy and have lived in Bari, London, Milano; I'm currently based in Stavanger, Norway.
+I was born and raised in Southern Italy and have lived in Gravina, Bari, London, Milano; I'm currently based in Stavanger, Norway.

 Please do not steal, manipulate or remix my photos, illustrations and content without my consent.
 You may link to the site and quote selected text only if you put a a link back to the original content.